Uncategorized Updated 09/04/2026 · 18 min read

 Frequently asked questions about working days per month and year

 A year in Switzerland has an average of 252 working days with a 5-day week (Monday to Friday).
-The exact number varies by canton between 250 and 254 days, depending on the cantonal holidays.
-For 2026, 251-254 working days are expected, and for 2027, 253-255 working days.
+The exact number varies depending on the canton between 250 and 254 days, depending on the cantonal holidays.
+For 2026, 251-254 working days are expected and for 2027, 253-255 working days.

 How do I correctly calculate the working days per month?

-The calculation is done in three steps:
+The calculation takes place in three steps:

 1. Take the total number of calendar days in the month